 If your application does dynamically load code, the most important thing to keep in mind is that the dynamically loaded code runs with the same security permissions as the application APK.
 The user makes a decision to install your application based on your identity, and the user expects that you provide any code run within the application, including code that is dynamically loaded.

-content on the device.
+to modify the content on the device.
 On the other hand, modules included

 directly within your APK can't be modified by other applications.
+This is true

-This is true whether the code is a native library or a class being loaded using
+whether the code is a native library or a class being loaded using